 The pass itself is the official entry point to Yosemite from the east side.
 If you are entering from here, you will need to pay the park fee, but just for a day driving Tioga Pass alone, it is worth it.
 This is also the highest point on this road, and here you will be close to 10,000 feet.

 Tioga Lake is probably my favorite lake on the entire drive.
 The views from here are stunning with Mt Dana in the distance.
 There is also a campground here as well.

 Right before you start your steep descent into the Lee Vining area, there is one last lake you can turn out at.
 This lake allows you to spend some time walking around or just to sit and think about the fantastic experience and beauty you drove through.

-Here are a few videos I have made from my time in Tioga Pass.
+Here are a few videos I have made from my time exploring along Tioga Road.

 Driving Highway 120 through Tioga Pass is a beautiful way to experience the wilderness of Yosemite.
 Add it to your list and I am sure you will fall in love with this area of Yosemite as well.
 Let me know your favorite stop in the comments.